 type key in your

-You will also need to ensure that your application is sending the correct
+You also need to ensure that your application is sending the correct

 Static assets cache headers are set using the